 The Sixth Form Centre is open from 8.00am in the morning and students are welcome to use the library, café and common room before morning registration.
-Breakfast can be purchased from 8.15am in the café.
+Breakfast can be purchased from 8.40am in the café.

 Students are welcomed into school in the morning at the Main and Sixth Form gate from 8.30am by members of our Senior Leadership Team.
+Sixth Form students should arrive into school by 8.47am.
 Morning registration begins at 8.50am and finishes at 9.00am.
-Unless in receipt of home study, students are expected to register each morning with their mentors during this time.
+Unless in receipt of home study, students are expected to register each morning with their tutors during this time.

 Students and parents have a responsibility to update us of any absences (please see below for details about types of absence).
-We ask that a phone call is made to 01189 427337 or an email is sent to Sixthform@littleheath.org.uk by 8.30am which includes the student's name, tutor group and reason for absence.
+We ask that a phone call is made to 01189 427337 or an email is sent to ks5absence@littleheath.org.uk by 8.15am which includes the student's name, tutor group and reason for absence.
 This enables us to update our register, maintain accurate records and crucially, safeguard our students.
 Please be aware it is not enough to simply state 'illness' or 'poorly', we require further information about the specifics of the illness for our records.